 So, I reasoned, letting your undergarment show must be an even bigger sin.
 The soft material of the lady's thin garment and the flow of the sleeves enchanted me.
-But would she burn in Hell?
+But will she burn in Hell?

-Happy for the distraction, when the band started playing, I forgot the shame and moved to the rhythm.
+When the band started playing, I forgot the shame and moved to the rhythm.
 Songs like Ray Charles' What'd I Say, Bill Haley and His Comets' Rock Around the Clock, and Elvis, the King, Presley's, All Shook Up.
 Caught up in the moment, I shed my shoulder wrap and danced the night away--bra-less.

 A few days after Carnival, though, Mom approached me with something white in her hand.
 Her best friend, Mrs. Flo, had taken note of my budding bosoms and declared my time had come.
-Her older daughter had one, and, I suppose, this made the woman an expert in her eyes.
+Her older daughter had one, and, I suppose, this made the woman an expert in Moma's eyes.

-"No, I don't want to."
+"What?
+Uh uh.
+I don't want to."

 "It's a training bra.
 Come on, let's try it."

-"A training bra?
-Do they need to be trained?"
+A training bra?
+Do they need to be trained?

-Hot tears rolled down my face, and I yanked the lacy noose from my chest.
-I darted out, grabbed my bike and pedaled away, deciding to deal with this like Scarlet O'Hara--another day!
+My moods whisked back-and-forth like a mouse trying to cling to a tiger's tail.
+Hot tears rolled down my face.
+"I hate it," I heard myself say.
+And, I yanked the lacy noose from my chest.
+Before she could grab me, I darted out, grabbed my bike and pedaled away, deciding to deal with this like Scarlet O'Hara--another day.

-Yikes!
 Please God, save me.

 Matters only got worse, though, when boys started snapping the backs of the taboo garments.
 The girls feigned embarrassment, and the guys laughed with gusto.
 Me?
 I stuck my head in the sand.

-"Can we go out?”
+"Can we go out?"
+I pleaded.